Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 • Personal auto policies exclude commercial delivery use — get proper coverage

-• Rideshare endorsements cost as little as $5–$20/month to fill coverage gaps
+• Rideshare endorsements start as low as $92/month to fill dangerous coverage gaps

-• Driving uninsured while delivering can result in denied claims and lawsuits
+• Driving uninsured while delivering can lead to denied claims and personal lawsuits

 Compare Car Insurance Rates in Ohio